sniochup/Allegro_task/README.md

 #### POST
 Returns an information as a json file with response code **200**.
-The request should be in below format with username in a quotes after `-d` mark.
+The request should be in the following format with username in a quotes after `-d` mark.
 To send the _POST_ request type in command line:
 ```
       curl -X POST -d "<username>" localhost:<PORT>